Clay Aiken: American Idol

 On May 21, 2003, Aiken came in a close second to Ruben Studdard, who won the contest by 134,000 votes out of more than 24,000,000 votes cast.
 The result was controversial, as some hypothesized that Idols voting system was incapable of handling the number of attempted calls.
 In an interview prior to the start of the fifth season of American Idol, Executive Producer Nigel Lythgoe revealed for the first time that Aiken had led the fan voting every week from the Wild Card week to the finale, when the possibly-random voting result gave Studdard the win.

 Rolling Stone featured Aiken on the cover of its July 2003 issue.
-In the cover article, Aiken said, despite being gay, "One thing I've found of people in the public eye, either you're a womanizer or you've got to be gay.
+In the cover article, Aiken said, "One thing I've found of people in the public eye, either you're a womanizer or you've got to be gay.
 Since I'm neither one of those, people are completely concerned about me."
 In subsequent interviews he expressed frustration over continued questions about his sexual orientation, telling People magazine in 2006, "It doesn't matter what I say.
 People are going to believe what they want."

 Aiken made a surprise appearance on the final show of the fifth season of American Idol, when failed auditioner Michael Sandecki returned to the show to receive a "Golden Idol" award for Best Impersonator for his Clay Aiken-like appearance.
 Aiken appeared without introduction in a well-tailored designer suit and longer, darker hair with bangs, looking so different that many did not recognize him until he began to sing "Don't Let the Sun Go Down on Me".

 The second season of the American Idol Rewind series (2007) was narrated by Aiken.